hoelzl/Iliad.V2/Readme.md

 You have to run the command from the `ODYSSEUS-USER` package, otherwise it will not find the test cases.
-(Obviously, you also have to load the `ODYSSEUS-EXAMPLES` system in order to have the tests available.
+(Obviously, you also have to load the `ODYSSEUS-EXAMPLES` system in order to have the tests available.)
 If you want to see the results of the tests while the test-suite is executing, set the keyword argument `:SUPPRESS-ALL-OUTPUT` to true; if you want to output tracing information, set this keyword argument and `:TRACE` to true.
 (This will generate a *lot* of output, though.)
-Note that *Odysseus* uses a run-time-limit to cut off tests after a fixed amount of time, so depending on the speed of your machine you might obtain some test failures, even though everything works as expected.
+Note that *Odysseus* uses a run-time limit to cut off tests after a fixed amount of time, so depending on the speed of your machine you might obtain some test failures, even though everything works as expected.
 (The correct fix for this would be to stop Snark after a certain number of inferences, not after a fixed amount of time, but this is not implemented, yet.)

-You can also record the result of examples and add them to the file with generated test.
+You can also record the result of examples and add them to the file with generated tests.
 The two most useful functions for doing this are `RECORD-OUTPUT-FOR-SINGLE-EXAMPLE` (together with `FILENAME-FOR-GENERATED-TESTS` to find the file to which the test should be added) and `RECORD-ALL-EXAMPLES` to record a complete run of all examples (even the hidden ones).
-Currently it's only possible to record examples on CCL and SBCL; CMUCL writes random states in a format that it can not read back, so you have to edit the generated tests by hand for CMUCL.
-To add support for test generation for another Lisp implementation, simply add a list with its implementation type (as returned by `LISP-IMPLEMENTATION-TYPE`) and a feature that can be used to guard tests to the variable `*FEATURES-FOR-LISP-TYPES*`.
+Currently it's only possible to record examples in a fully automatic manner on CCL and SBCL.
+CMUCL (version 20c) writes random states in a format that it can not read back, so you have to edit the generated tests by hand.
+To add support for test generation for another Lisp implementation, simply add a list describing the implementation to the variable `*FEATURES-FOR-LISP-TYPES*`.
+This list has to contain the implementation type (as returned by `LISP-IMPLEMENTATION-TYPE`) as first element and one or more features that can be used to guard tests as subsequent elements, e.g., the entry for CCL has the form

+    ("Clozure Common Lisp" :ccl :ccl-1.8 :clozure :clozure-common-lisp)

 ### Working with the interpreters